ramonemairs/osTicket-installation/README.md

 <h2>List of Prerequisites</h2>

 - Setup a virtual machine in Azure
-- Install the windows app
+- Install the Remote desktop
 - Intall the osTicket requirements
 - Install osTicket itself
 - Do the after-installation configuration of osTicket